Zimbabwe stock market plunges after Mugabe victory

-HARARE Zimbabwe's stock market plunged on Monday, the first trading day since President Robert Mugabe was re-elected, reflecting investor concerns he might target foreign-owned businesses or stop using the U.S. dollar.
+HARARE Zimbabwe's stock market plunged on Monday, the first trading day since confirmation of President Robert Mugabe's landslide election victory, as fears spread that his ZANU-PF party might target foreign-owned businesses or scrap the U.S. dollar.

-The bourse's Industrial Index fell 11 percent, a dubious market reaction to the landslide win by Mugabe and his ZANU-PF party whose economic policy centres on the "indigenisation" of foreign firms - forcing them to cede majority control to local blacks.
+The bourse's Industrial Index fell 11 percent in a clear sign of jitters over ZANU-PF, whose economic policy centres on the "indigenisation" of foreign firms - essentially forcing them to cede majority control to local blacks.

-Nine of the top 10 companies on the $5 billion bourse fell, and the biggest, Delta Corporation, the local unit of global brewer SAB Miller, lost 20 percent to trade at $1.20 a share.
+Nine of the top-10 shares on the $5 billion bourse were trading in the red and its biggest company, Delta Corporation, the local unit of global brewer SAB Miller, crashed 20 percent to $1.20 a share.

-Before the July 31 election, the index hit a series of highs on hopes Prime Minister Morgan Tsvangirai might unseat the 89-year-old Mugabe at his third time of trying.
+In the run-up to the July 31 election, the index notched up a series of record highs on hopes that Prime Minister Morgan Tsvangirai might unseat the 89-year-old Mugabe at his third time of trying.

-Instead, Mugabe, Africa's oldest head of state, won a crushing 61 percent in the presidential vote and a huge majority in parliament that allows ZANU-PF to change the constitution at will.
+Instead, Mugabe, Africa's oldest head of state, won a crushing 61 percent in the presidential vote and a super-majority in parliament that allows ZANU-PF to change the constitution at will.

-Tsvangirai has dismissed the poll as a "farce" and his Movement for Democratic Change (MDC) party is preparing a legal challenge to what it says was massive vote-rigging, although analysts say a court bid is unlikely to succeed.
+Movement for Democratic Change (MDC) leader Tsvangirai has dismissed the poll as a farce and his party is preparing a legal challenge to what it has described as massive vote-rigging, although analysts say a court bid is unlikely to get very far.

 There has been no sign yet of the violence that followed the last election in 2008 when 200 MDC supporters were killed.